fergald/explainer-bfcache-ccns/README.md

 and only allow pages to be restored if

-- cookies are enabled and no cookies (of any kind) have changed since the document was fetched
+- cookies are enabled and no cookies (of any kind) have changed since the document was fetched.
+  We consider all CCNS documents for this, including cross-origin subframes.
-- no RPCs have occurred that use the `Authorization` header
+- no RPCs with potentially sensitive information have occurred
+- none of the "always used" signals are present

 ### Allow more CCNS documents to be BFCached with the API